 The young fruit can be eaten by cutting the ends and leaving them out all the lates, then scrape the skin and they add salt and lemon to taste.
 When seasons are preserved, are not known other use.

-Cuchamper, Gonolobus fruti close, notice the shape of the fruit.
+Cuchamper, Gonolobus fruti close, notice the shape of the fruit

-Cuchamper, Gonolobus fruti close, notice the shape of the fruit.
+Cuchampera, Gonolobus fruti close, notice the shape of the fruit.

-Cuchamper, Gonolobus fruit, notice the white latex emerging from the fruit.
+Cuchamper, Gonolobus fruit, notice the white latex emerging from the fruit

-Cuchamper, Gonolobus fruit, notice the white latex emerging from the fruit.
+Cuchampera, Gonolobus fruit, notice the white latex emerging from the fruit.

 All parts of this plant, especially seeds and latex, are poisonous.
 Alkaloids used in medicine and as an insecticide.
 There is no record that the use of animals for food, but they are pollinated by insects.